• Skip to main content

 Scale length is the distance between the nut and the bridge.
 Having a longer scale length allows you to use lower tunings while retaining more tuning stability.
 These basses can also have a more pronounced sustain.

-The standard scale length measures 34 inches on a 4-string bass, which is 86 cm.
-5-string basses most often come with a 35-inch scale length.
+The standard scale length measures 34 inches on a 4-string bass guitar, which is 86 cm.
+5-string bass guitars most often come with a 35-inch scale length.

 Best Bass Guitar For The Money: Final Thoughts

 And all of them, from the cheapest to the most expensive, are incredible values.
-Each one is the best bass guitar for the money at its price level.
+Each one is the best electric bass guitar for your money at its price level.
 No matter which one you choose, you get far more than you pay.

 Reader Interactions